 Chickens or Laying Hens Policy

-Qualifying Edmond residents may apply for a permit allowing them to keep chickens or laying hens on their property.
+Qualifying Edmond residents may apply for a permit allowing chickens or laying hens to be kept on their property.
 If you are interested in obtaining a permit, please review the requirements below.
-You can obtain a chicken permit and receive assistance at the City Clerk’s Office, 24 E. 1st Street.

 Chicken Coop/Run Requirements

 - The coop and run shall be attached and located in the rear or backyard of the property.

 - The location of the coop must have a 40 ft. setback to the dwelling structure(s) of all neighboring properties.

 - The coop and run shall be no closer than 5 feet from any side or rear property line.

 - Coops shall be located in areas that are not susceptible to storm water run-off onto neighboring properties.